Website Dogs Trust

 - Able to work on own initiative and have good judgement to escalate issues or seek guidance as appropriate.

-- Experience of working and training a variety of dogs
+- Experience of working in a kennel/rehoming/welfare environment

-- A good understanding of dog behaviour, including the ability to read canine body language, facial expressions and vocalisations, and understand how these relate to the emotional state of dogs
+- Experience in reading canine body language, facial expressions and vocalisations, and be understand how these relate to the dog’s emotional state

 - A good understanding of the importance of great customer service, ideally with experience of providing excellent customer care